codeforamerica/beyondtransparency/chapters/chapter12.md

 production and maintenance for GTFS began to fill an important void in the industry.
 GTFS began to generate business and business incentives.

-### Why Standards Matter for Cities
+### Why Standards Matter for Cities {.western}

 I believe there are several important ingredients that made the GTFS initiative successful:

 -   A collaborative team that started small and designed for a very specific use.

 -   Releasing the transit data specification in an open standard; the simplicity of the specification and format.

 -   A tangible business incentive for the transit agencies and for private partners to participate.

--   The contributions and involvement from the worldwide community of users.
+The contributions and involvement from the worldwide community of users.

 The biggest advantage of being part of the GTFS standard for agencies is that their information appears in a global set of search products that